BlueAndi/Pixelix/doc/REST.md

 ## In general

-Every response will provide three items:
+Every response will provide two items:
-* result: The result as string.
-  * "ok": The request was successful executed.
-  * "error": The request failed.
-* resultCode: The result as integer number.
+* status: The result as integer number.
   * 0: The request was successful executed.
   * 1: The request failed.
 * data: If request was successful, the data object will contain the requested data otherwise null.